 TAPIOCA SPRING ROLLS

-- Step 3 Prep 2: You will need an assembly line which helps the process and keeps things flowing.
+- Step 3 Prep 2: You will need an assembly line that helps the process and keeps things flowing.
 Make sure you have room near your sink.
 1) First, you’ll have your tapioca paper, 2) then comes 1 large dinner plate.
 Next, your veggies.
 Lastly, a tray to place finished rolls on.
-I suggest using a rack inside a tray.
-They will stick to the tray, or eat right away!
+I suggest placing finished rolls on a rack set inside a tray.
+They will stick to the tray and the rack helps to peel them off easier when you are ready to serve or eat right away!

 - Step 5 Prep 4: Place a 1 1/2″ thick pile of veggies vertical, 2/3 from the bottom (next to your belly).
 Make one roll then fold the sides over the veggies (like a burrito).
-Roll it to the top.
+Roll it to the top, away from you.
 Be sure not to overload your paper…they do rip.
 If so, I double roll them!

 - Step 6 Prep 5: Place the Tapioca Spring Rolls on the tray!
-If you’re not going to eat them right away I suggest covering the tray with a rung out wet paper towels and laying it over the top.
+If you’re not going to eat them right away I suggest covering the tray with a wet rung out wet paper towel.
 They do dry out so you should eat them within an hour.

-- Step 7 Prep 6: Don’t forget the Stay Dipping Sauce…and yes it is gluten-free and made with almonds and coconut amino soy!
+- Step 7 Prep 6: Don’t forget the Stay Dipping Sauce…and yes the Stay it is gluten-free and made with almonds and coconut amino soy!